shreyaansh/Local-Remote-Git-Push-Script/README.md

-# Local Branch Push Scripts
+# Local-Remote Git Push Script

 Script(c) I wrote for pushing my code from my local branch to the remote branch when working in a team environment with a lot of branches being sent for code review and stuff before the code getting pushed to master.